 While surface water, whether from local reservoirs or imported through pipelines, must be treated before it is drinkable, water pumped from wells is naturally filtered through soils and rock formations; particles and pathogens are removed as the water percolates down to underground aquifers.
 Water retailers in the Santa Clara Valley that use wells to augment their drinking water supplies may provide disinfection to the well water for additional health protection.

-The San Jose/Santa Clara Water Pollution Control Plant treats most of the wastewater in the county.
+The San Jose Waste-Santa Clara Regional Wastewater Facility treats most of the wastewater in the county.
 Some water from the plant receives advanced treatment and is recycled by South Bay Water Recycling.